frink-okn/frink-landing-zone/docs/index.md

      See the <a href="https://docs.lakefs.io/quickstart/">lakeFS QuickStart guide</a> for more information.</strong></font>

 ## Upload Using Amazon's S3 Command Line Interface (CLI) Tool

+!!! info

+     More details about using the AWS CLI can be found at <a href="https://docs.lakefs.io/integrations/aws_cli.html">Using lakeFS with the AWS
+     CLI</a>.

 1. Install the AWS CLI Toolkit.
     * Follow the steps in the [AWS CLI installation guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-install.html) to install the AWS CLI toolkit.
 2. Set up an AWS profile.
 Creating a profile makes it easier to switch between different AWS services and lakeFS.